 Millions of people aren’t getting the quality sleep they need because of sleep apnea.
-That’s why Dr. Badri, DDS, and our team at Dental Studio at Mark Center offer dedicated care and effective treatment for this sleep condition.
+That’s why Dr. Badri, DDS, and our team at Dental Studio at Mark Center in Alexandria offer dedicated care and effective treatment for this sleep condition.

 Sleep Apnea in Alexandria

 ”The best Dentist I have been to.
 Always impressed by the skill and quality of work each visit.
 Her Staff help make each visit a great experience:)Barry

 Sleep apnea is a condition that affects your breathing as you sleep.
 It’s characterized by pauses in your breathing that lasts more than 10 seconds.
 There are three different types of sleep apnea that can get in the way of a good night’s rest.

 By far the most common type of sleep apnea, this condition happens when the muscles at the back of your throat relax as you sleep.
 This causes your soft palate, your tongue, and your tonsils to drop to the back of your throat, blocking your airways.